Flames of Freedom: Gameplay

-The game's setting is the world following the end of the impact winter scenario from the first Midwinter.
-Players take on the role of Atlantic Federation's covert operative working to liberate a chain of tropical Slave Isles from the oppressive Saharan Empire, who run the African continent.
+The game's set following the end of the impact winter from the first Midwinter.
+Midwinter Isle has submerged, but its people and traditions of liberty live on thanks to a timely union with the island of Verde, now renamed Agora to mark the occasion and sometimes referred to as the Atlantic Federation.
+Unfortunately, between Agora and the Saharan Empire on the African mainland lies an archipelago of Saharan conquests now known as the Slave Isles.
+Agoran intelligence discovers plans for the Operation Scorpio, a massive Saharan attack to conquer Agora, as well as widespread but scattered resistance on the isles.
+They launch Operation Wildfire, a series of covert missions to push islands into rebellion in order to delay and bleed the Saharan armada on its way to Agora.

+The player controls the secret agent tasked with the operation, and can either play a single mission (called "Raid" mode), or a succession in campaign mode.
+In campaign mode the armada eventually launches, instigating an endgame where the player must destroy the armada as it makes its way through the Slave Isles.
+Success will save Agora and, incidentally, inspire the islands into a general revolt casting off their overlord.

 The missions are generally open-ended, allowing the player to approach them in whatever fashion is desired.
 Each island has different objectives (sabotage, assassinations, etc.), and the order in which these are tackled is up to the player.
 The game attempts to create a detailed open world by providing a number of different characters and different vehicles that the player can interact with.
 Vehicles include land, air, and sea vessels (players can hijack any enemy-operated vehicle), although all of them control in more or less the same basic manner.
 The graphics are relatively rudimentary 3D, although typical for the time period.